Sowing advice for loose seeds

 - Keep the soil moist and remove the plastic film every few days for about 60 minutes.

 - When the trees have almost grown against the plastic, it is time to remove this plastic.
 You have to do this in steps to allow the trees to get used to the new circumstances.
 Pierce a few holes in the foil every day to gradually get them used to the less humid and controlled environment.
 Make sure they do not dry out.

 - The plastic film can be completely removed after about 7 days.
 A place in the living room is often too dry and warm once the plastic has been removed from the pot.
 Choose a place behind a window in a conservatory or utility room.
 Continue to avoid direct sunlight until the seedlings have grown considerably.
 Provide the right nutrients.

 The saplings are very vulnerable.
-Among other things, they cannot stand direct sunlight, drying out, drafts, strongly changing temperatures, watering and grasping.
+Among other things, they cannot stand to long exposure to direct sunlight, drying out, drafts, strongly changing temperatures, watering and grasping.
 Preferably avoid a place on a windowsill above a radiator.